rahulreghulal/demo-app/README.md

 ***********************************************************************************************************************************************************************

-TASK: Create a Jenkins pipeline that pulls the code from your GitHub repo and then builds the docker image and pushes it to the ECR and Deploy it to EKS.
+WELCOME: Create a Jenkins pipeline that pulls the code from your GitHub repo and then builds the docker image and pushes it to the ECR and Deploy it to EKS.

 ***********************************************************************************************************************************************************************